Monday - Friday8:00 a.m. - 5:00 p.m.

-Storing water until the radon decays is somewhat impractical because it takes 27 days for radon to decay (99 percent).
+Storing water until the radon decays is somewhat impractical because it takes 27 days for 99% of the radon to decay.
 A typical family of four using 300 gallons of water per day would need 8,100 gallons of storage.
 A tank this large is impractical and expensive.

-Granular activated carbon (GAC) removes radon in water by adsorbing the radon onto the carbon; however, gamma radiation results from the RDPs that accumulate in the filter.
+Granular activated carbon (GAC) removes radon in water by adsorbing the radon onto the carbon; however, gamma radiation results from the radon decay products (RDPs) that accumulate in the filter.
 To prevent radiation hazards to the occupants, the filter must be shielded or remotely located.